 There is more to skin care and beautiful skin than the lotions and potions applied religiously in the morning and at night.
 Having beautiful skin is not just about what you put ON your body it is also about what you put IN your body.
 Treating blemishes and fighting wrinkles may not be enough to help you have a glowing complexion.
 Many of the nutrients you need to be healthy on the inside also keep you beautiful on the outside.
 The best part is that they are readily available and you can pick them up on your trip to the grocery store!

-Here are the top 5 foods you should eat if you want beautiful skin and good health.
+Here are the Top 5 Foods you should eat if you want beautiful skin and good health.

 Lots of foods offer an extra dose of ‘sunscreen’.
 Tomatoes and nuts are two already mentioned.
 In addition, dark chocolate, carrots, tuna, and green tea all have properties that contribute to reducing your risk of damage during sun exposure.
-That doesn’t mean, however, you can go without wearing sunscreen!
+That doesn’t mean should stop wearing sunscreen!
 Nutrition is just an added bonus.
 Apply sunscreen daily to avoid the risk of sun damage.
-So, to be beautiful on the outside, start with the inside!
-The next time you’re at the grocery store, make one or two healthier food choices.
-It’s a win-win for you and your skin!
+Alpha skin Care makes an SPF 15 and an SPF 30.
+Both can be worn daily, with or without makeup.